 However, the stock of domestic credit will remain at very high levels in the coming years, still posing a major risk to the financial sector, and therefore to the economy as a whole.
 Monetary tightening could destabilise some lenders, and a relatively large part of commercial loans is potentially at risk of default.
 There is a need to restructure highly indebted companies, especially in industries with overcapacity like aluminium, cement, coal, construction and steel.

 The authorities will probably maintain the capital controls imposed last year in order to limit the threat of potentially large capital outflows.
 The tighter controls have helped to stabilise the exchange rate, but the expected further monetary tightening in the US this year will probably put downward pressure on the renminbi.
 However, China holds large international reserves (more than 15 months of import cover in 2018), more than enough to limit the effects of currency depreciation and volatility.

 China’s total factor productivity, which is a measure of an economy´s long-term dynamism, has continuously weakened in recent years, and it seems this trend will continue until annual GDP growth stabilises at a level of about 4%.

-The key to raising productivity growth and to create room for deleveraging would be to implement more economic and social reforms, in order to proceed from low-grade industrial production to a modern center of innovation.
+The key to raising productivity growth and creating room for deleveraging would be to implement more economic and social reforms, in order to proceed from low-grade industrial production to a modern centre of innovation.
 However, for the time being it seems rather improbable that the Chinese government will give market forces a large-enough role to stimulate innovation.
 The number of large and unprofitable SOEs remains too high and their role too dominant in certain sectors (e.g. oil, mining, telecom, utilities and transport).
-Another stumbling block for productivity growth is financial restrictions imposed by the government, which lead to misallocations of capital.
-Still, too much investment goes to the real estate sector and SOEs, and too little to the services sector.